Updated Dec. 11, 2017

 Yes, greeting cards only contain a sentence or two, but mistakes can – and do – happen.

-- Follow the spelling and punctuation rules from the Associated Press Stylebook when you use:
+- Follow the spelling and punctuation rules from your main writing style guide.
+The Associated Press Stylebook, which I follow, says to use:

 - “Christmas” (never “Xmas”).